 By this system, the CCP has long sought to extend ‘United Front’ work overseas, especially amongst the Chinese diaspora, especially amongst temporary (e.g. students) and recent migrants who retain the strongest economic and cultural links to China.
 As has been extensively explored by experts and academics such as Anne-Marie Brady, Alex Joske and James Jiann Hua To, the qiaowu system has a broad range of general functions, including the following:

-• To cultivate a pro-CCP network amongst the diaspora by means of propaganda, social outreach and commercial and professional opportunities and incentives (this network is sometimes referred to as the ‘United Front’)
+- To cultivate a pro-CCP or ‘patriotic’ network amongst the diaspora by means of propaganda, social outreach and commercial and professional opportunities and incentives (this network is sometimes referred to as the ‘United Front’)

-• To propagandise the diaspora and encourage nationalism and favourable views of the CCP on key issues such as that of Taiwan and the South China Sea dispute
+- To propagandise the diaspora and encourage nationalism and views favourable to the CCP on key issues such as that of Taiwan and the South China Sea dispute

-• To leverage the diaspora’s political influence in other countries in order to shape electoral politics and the way China is viewed in those countries
+- To leverage the diaspora’s political influence in other countries in order to shape politics and the way China is viewed in those countries

-• To gather intelligence of all kinds and cultivate an ecosystem for ‘hard’ intelligence operations
+- To gather information and intelligence of all kinds and cultivate an ecosystem for ‘hard’ intelligence operations

 The Chinese embassy in London has over 120 staff and at least one senior diplomat dedicated to Overseas Chinese Affairs and the administration of the qiaowu system.
-As of November 2023, this is Jiang Lei 江雷, described on the embassy’s website as Director-Counsellor for Overseas Chinese Affairs 理事侨务工参.
+As of January 2024, this is Jiang Lei 江雷, described on the embassy’s website as Director-Counsellor for Overseas Chinese Affairs 领事侨务公参 .
+(As of October 2024, this description appears to have been removed.)

 Liu Hongmei 刘红梅, a senior official formerly posted at China’s forcibly closed consulate at Houston, worked on qiaowu for the embassy during 2023.
 Lu Haitian 卢海田, who has now retired to China, served as Overseas Chinese Affairs Counsellor 侨务参赞 in London for much of the past decade.